 By 1816, the atmosphere of mistrust for a central bank had eased, and a charter for the Second Bank of the United States was approved by a narrow margin.
 But Andrew Jackson, elected president in 1828, vowed to kill the Bank.
 His attacks touched a still-raw nerve with Americans, and the charter for the Second Bank was allowed to expire in 1836.

 Between 1836 and 1865, state-chartered banks and unchartered “free banks” dominated.
-They issued their own notes redeemable in gold or specie (money in coin).
+They issued their own notes redeemable in gold or specie (money in coin, as opposed to fiat policies).
 During this period, banks also began offering demand deposits (funds held in an account from which deposited funds can be withdrawn at any time from the depository institution) to enhance commerce.
 The New York Clearinghouse Association was formed in 1853 to allow the city’s banks to deal with a rising volume of transactions by check.

 1863: National Banking Act